Brian MacElhose is the Collections Database Analyst at the Dallas Museum of Art.

-Maintaining data consistency is a tall order.
+Maintaining data standards is a tall order.
 Given that there is a great deal of freedom in some of the fields in TMS, users can easily stray from our data standards.
-To help with this I have been developing an online reference guide for the staff which provides data formatting standards as well as step by step instructions explaining how to achieve accurate data entry.
+To help with this I have been developing an online reference guide for the staff which provides formatting data standards as well as step by step instructions explaining how to achieve accurate data entry.
 I continuously think about what the logical flow would be for staff and what makes the most sense, in terms of ease of use, for our TMS user base.

 2. Technology continues to have a significant impact on museum management and the engagement of audiences.
 How do you see the use of technology in your institution evolving?

 The DMA embraces technology and all that it can offer.
 I think that the next step for museums is going mobile.
 Mobile technology and connectivity is evolving at an incredible rate around the globe.
 We, as a museum industry, need to keep abreast of these changes and find ways to make mobile technologies work for us in our daily work lives as well as ways to enrich our visitors’ experience.
 I believe that the DMA will continue to push technology as far as we can take it whilst maintaining stability and accuracy as it pertains to the information that we, the staff, are using as well as that which is provided to the public.

 3. What is the one change that you’ve made at your institution that has had the biggest impact?

 Documenting data standards, procedures, and policies I believe to be one of the greater contributions that I have made for the DMA.
 Having this information available to the staff online creates a “virtual me” so that the staff can find answers to questions they have about TMS when they cannot find me.

 4. If you were given $100,000 to spend on management of your collection or department, how would you use it?